richmonddecker/justin-webshot/README.md

 # justin-webshot
-A simple python CLI for screenshotting a
+A simple python CLI for screenshotting a webpage

 ** For instructions on installing and using this script, see bottom of file